zapbampow/bggStats/remix/README.md

 - [x] In data fetching, check if newest retrieved is higher than newest in db before trying to add them to the db
   - [x] Only try to add plays whose play id is higher than the most recent
-  - [ ] Add a button to manually try to get new data for cases where someone wants to update with today's data
 - [ ] Map dexie where operators to functions
   - [ ] Setup class with chainable methods
   - [ ] Simple: Count plays (where username === username)